 Second, most of Pike’s Amerindian troops fought with bows and arrows, or with tomahawks.
 That’s what they had, and what they knew how to use proficiently.
 Unfortunately, against somewhat trained soldiers with guns, they were of limited impact in this situation.

 Third, and most importantly, the Cherokee were accused of scalping some of their Union victims.
-While this apparently did actually happen, the details are a bit vague.
-What is certain is that knowledge of this spread widely and quickly, growing and distorting in ways you wouldn’t think possible before Facebook.
-White soldiers on both sides were horrified – that is NOT how civilized men behaved!
+While it’s possible there were incidents, details are quite vague.
+What is certain that the rumors spread widely and quickly, growing and distorting in ways you wouldn’t think possible before Facebook.
+White soldiers on both sides were particularly horrified – that is NOT how civilized men behaved!
 Kill and maim one another PROPERLY!

-Pike was outraged at the treatment of the Amerindian troops in his command and excoriated in press and popular opinion for “allowing” scalping and general savagery to take place.
+Pike, on the other hand, was outraged at the assumptions being made and subsequent treatment of the Amerindian troops in his command.
+He was excoriated in press and popular opinion for “allowing” scalping and general savagery to take place.
 He was the only white commander on either side to so vigorously advocate for them, albeit unsuccessfully, and he paid the social and political price for doing so.
 His Cherokee withdrew to I.T. where they were left unsupported and unprotected.

 3. The Weer Expedition

 The Union had two goals for I.T. in 1862 – push back against Confederate advances in the region, and restore the pro-Union Amerindian refugees to their homes.
-Seemed simple enough, and the goals certainly complimented one another.
+Both seemed simple enough, and the goals certainly complimented one another.

 Colonel William Weer was appointed to command several white and two “Indian Regiments” along with supporting artillery.
 Pike was so annoyed at this point he refused to even lead the Confederate opposition, although Weer would face sporadic resistance along the way, especially from Cherokee forces led by Stand Watie.

-During the wait, Union forces fell apart all on their own, without the Secesh having to do much to help.
+During the wait, Union forces fell apart all on their own, without the Confeds having to do much to help.
 It was July by then, and hot.
 Really hot.
 Too hot.
 Supplies were running low again, and soldiers with nothing to do and no real fortifications had plenty of time to worry about Confederate counterstrikes.
 To top it all off, Weer was apparently quite a drinker.
-Like, crazy useless drunk pretty much full-time by this point.
+Like, by most reports he was crazy useless drunk pretty much full-time at this point.
 Underlings swore he’d genuinely lost his mind as a result and was no longer fit to lead even when he was sober.